-The Skills You Need to Be a Successful Remote Employee
+7 Key Remote Work Skills You Need to Be Successful In 2021

 While remote work adoption was already growing by 10 percent every year and it was expected that the majority of organizations will go remote by 2025, the pandemic sped up the adoption rate and forced companies to go remote five years too early.